reusabledata/reusabledata/README.md

 The license for our curated reusability assessment is available at http://reusabledata.org

-Any questions can be referred to info at monarchinitiative.org or @monarchinit on twitter
+Any questions can be referred to help at reusabledata dot org.